giveme11us/discordato/README.md

 - **Comprehensive Logging**: Detailed logging for debugging and monitoring
 - **Flexible Configuration**: Environment-based configuration for easy deployment
 - **Command Registration System**: Robust system to prevent duplicate command registration
-- **Pinger Notification System**: Monitors @everyone and @here mentions and sends notifications to a dedicated channel
+- **Pinger Notification System**: Monitors `@everyone` and `@here` mentions and sends notifications to a dedicated channel.
+A whitelist system allows specific roles to use mentions without triggering notifications.
+The notification channel and monitoring settings are configurable.
-  - Whitelist system ensures only specific roles can trigger notifications
+- **Reaction Forward System**: Automatically adds a ➡️ reaction to messages in specified category channels.
+This can be used to visually mark messages for forwarding or to indicate that a message requires attention.
+The categories to monitor are fully configurable.
-  - Configurable notification channel and monitoring settings
+- **Message Forwarding System**: Users with whitelisted roles can forward messages to the notification channel by reacting with ➡️.
+Forwards all types of messages including regular user messages, webhook messages, and app messages.
+Uses Discord's official message forwarding feature, preserving the original author's name and avatar while showing who forwarded the message and the message source.
+Attachments and embeds from the original message are also included.

 ## Project Structure